-We love this jingle–free nametag from Boomerang Tags.
+We love the durable, plastic, jingle–free ID tag from Boomerang Tags.
 It securely clips onto your dog’s collar and there’s no noise when your dog shakes.

-To give your dog some activity and mental stimulation: Look into Kong toys, which you can stuff and freeze with: yogurt, peanut butter, or dog-appropriate veggies, among other foods!
+To give your dog some activity and mental stimulation: Look into Kong toys, which you can stuff and freeze with: dog food, yogurt, peanut butter, or dog-appropriate veggies, among other foods!

 West Paw makes rubber toys made in the USA.
 They are guaranteed to be replaced if your dog chews through the toy.
 They also make some interactive puzzle toys.

 Look into a properly fitted front-clip harness or a martingale collar for your dog.
 Some brands: Sense-ation harness, Freedom harness.